 Causes of Breast Cancer: Medical Treatment

 Medical treatment with chemotherapy, radiation, or immunosuppressive drugs used to decrease the spread of cancer throughout the body can also cause damage to healthy cells.
-Some “second cancers”, completely separate from the initial cancer, have been known to occur following aggressive cancer treatments.
+Some "second cancers," completely separate from the initial cancer, have been known to occur following aggressive cancer treatments.
+Radiation theraspy to the chest to treat other conditions or cancers also increases the risk of developing breast cancer.

 MRI (magnetic resonance imaging) is a technology that uses magnets and radio waves to create detailed, 3D images of the breast tissue.
-Before the test you may be injected through an intravenous line, in the arm, with a contrast solution (dye).
+Before the test you may be injected with a contrast solution (dye) through an intravenous line in the arm.
 The contrast solution will allow potential cancerous breast tissue to show more clearly.
 Radiologists are able to see areas that could be cancerous because the contrast tends to be more concentrated in areas of cancer growth.

 During a breast MRI the breasts are exposed as the patient lies flat on a padded platform with cushioned openings for the breasts.
 A breast coil surrounds each opening and works with the MRI unit to create the images.
 MRI imaging is a painless diagnostic tool.
 The test takes between 30 and 45 minutes.